 In this instalment, we pick up our journey with our first of two nights on the train, which saw us going to bed in Nevada and waking up almost all the way across Utah.
 We followed the Colorado River for most of the day, crossing into Colorado along to 40 km long Ruby Canyon before climbing up through the Rockies, descending again into Denver as night fell.
 You can read about the third day of our journey, from Denver to Chicago, in the third and final instalment of this Travel Spot.

-Although I’ve split the journey over three posts, one for each day, this is still a very long post, so I’ve further split it into sections, starting with our thoughts on our sleeping compartment, which you’ll find after the gallery.
-This is then followed by:
+Although I’ve split the journey over three posts, one for each day, this is still a very long post, so I’ve further split it into the following sections:

 - Breakfast and Ruby Canyon